SanjaySinghRajpoot/FileRead/README.md

 To run tests, execute `go test` from the root directory of the project.
 Currently, the `TestGetDataForLine` test will fail due to the need for replacing the `mockResponse` with the actual content present on the specified line using the `m` parameter.

+### Docker Compose testing
+The Docker image was tested using the Docker Compose configuration with resource constraints set to **1.5 GB** of RAM and **1 CPU core**.
+Below is the screenshot of the test result:

+The test was successful, demonstrating that the Docker image runs within the specified resource constraints without any issues.
+This ensures that the application can be deployed in environments with limited resources while maintaining stability and performance.

 ## File Streaming Optimization

 #### Purpose: